ZDSRInternational/zdsr-docs/Documentation/zd.md

 When going one key right from the "END" key you will encounter the "PG DOWN (PAGE DOWN)" key.
 This key in turn is used to go one page down (as the name implies) when on a text box, or it can skip twenty lines down when on a list control.
 Going up from "PAGE DOWN" you have the "PG UP (PAGE UP)" key.
 As the name implies, it is used to go one page up when on a textbox, or it can skip twenty items up when on a list control.
 And finally when going left from "PG UP" you will meet the "HOME" key.
 This key is used to go to the beginning of a current line when on a textbox or it can skip to the very beginning of a list when on a list control.
+It's not all though.
+If you press the "HOME" key together with the "LCTRL" key it will go to the very beginning of a document that you are currently reading.
+And so when you press the "END" key together with the "LCTRL" key it will go to the very end of the document you are currently reading.
 In case of problems with remembering these key combinations, please learn the following:

 - A home can be associated with the beginning, so the "HOME" key goest o the first character of a current line or to the beginning of a list.
 - The name of the "END" key is very appropriate,.
 This key goes to the last character of the current line, or to the end of a list when in a list control.
 - The "PG UP" key, called also the "PAGE UP" key is used to go one page up when on a text box.
 When in a list control though, it is used to skip twenty items up.
 - The "PG DOWN" key, called also the "PAGE DOWN" key is used to go one page down when on a text box.
 When in a list control though, it is used to skip twenty items down.
+- Both "HOME" and "END" keys, when pressed together with the "LCTRL" key will go either to the beginning or the end of the document I am currently reading.

 #### Practise the basic keyboard navigation